Disentangling Uncertainty in Machine Translation Evaluation

-There are several works applying uncertainty quantification techniques to NLP, most commonly for (structured) classification tasks. \citet{fomicheva-etal-2020-unsupervised} uses MC dropout to model MT confidence, and \citet{malinin2020uncertainty} studies structured uncertainty estimation in autoregressive tasks, including MT and speech recognition. \citet{ye-etal-2021-towards} models uncertainty in performance prediction of NLP systems. \citet{mielke-etal-2019-kind} applies heteroscedastic models to assess language difficulty, whereas \citet{friedl-etal-2021-uncertainty} estimates aleatoric uncertainty in scientific peer reviewing.
-While our paper focus on a regression task, some of our techniques might apply more broadly to these problems.
+\paragraph{Uncertainty in NLP} There are several works applying uncertainty quantification techniques to NLP, most commonly for (structured) classification tasks. \citet{fomicheva-etal-2020-unsupervised} use MC dropout to model MT confidence, and \citet{malinin2020uncertainty} study structured uncertainty estimation in autoregressive tasks, including MT and speech recognition. \citet{ye-etal-2021-towards} model uncertainty in performance prediction of NLP systems. \citet{mielke-etal-2019-kind} apply heteroscedastic models to assess language difficulty, whereas \citet{friedl-etal-2021-uncertainty} estimate aleatoric uncertainty in scientific peer reviewing.
+Recently, \citet{wang2022uncertainty} focus on calibration of regression models and show that uncertainty can be useful for data augmentation.
+Our paper also focuses on a regression task although some of our techniques and findings can apply more broadly to these problems.